lexromo/blog/content/projects/authorizedkeys.md

     chmod 600 ~/.ssh/authorized_keys

-The permissions are important!
+The permissions are very very important!
 It won't work without the right permissions!

 Now you can add the public key to the authorized_keys file: